amandytang/hcard-builder/README.md

 * As the form is filled out, the preview live-updates in the hCard format
 * Minimal form validation (required fields, post code must be a number) before form can be submitted
 * When the user selects an image to upload an avatar, a thumbnail is shown in the preview
+* User can also upload an avatar via drag and drop into the image preview
 * The submit button does not function (doesn't try to POST and currently alerts "Creating hCard...")
 * Responsive for different screen widths
 * Works in the latest version of the Chrome browser